mongodb-ps/ce-meko-om-helm-chart/README.md

 ### tls.enabled

-Boolean to determine if TLS is enabled for both Ops Manager and the AppDB
+Boolean to determine if TLS is enabled for both Ops Manager and the AppDB.

-Default is `true`

 ### opsManager.omVersion